What is counselling

 Founded by Eric Berne in the late 1950s, TA therapy is based on the theory that each person has three ego states: parent, adult and child.
 These are used along with other key transactional analysis concepts, tools and models to analyse how individuals communicate and identify what interaction is needed for a better outcome.

-Throughout therapy, the TA therapist will work directly on here and now problem solving behaviours, whilst helping clients to develop day-to-day tools for finding constructive creative solutions.
-The ultimate goal is to ensure clients regain absolute autonomy over their lives.
-Eric Berne defines this autonomy as the recovery of three vital human capacities – spontaneity, awareness and intimacy.
-Transactional analysis is a talking therapy and sessions are designed to explore an individual’s personality and how this has been shaped by experience – particularly those stemming from childhood.
-This is achieved through skilful questioning and the utilisation of various models, techniques and tools.
+Transactional analysis is a talking therapy and sessions are designed to explore an individual’s personality and how this has been shaped by experience, particularly those stemming from childhood.
 Sessions can be carried out in the form of one-on-one counselling, or with families, couples or groups.

-The atmosphere that supports transactional analysis is non-judgemental, secure and respectful, ensuring that a positive relationship is forged between the therapist and client(s) in order to provide a model for subsequent relationships and communication that are developed outside of therapy.
-In this setting the therapist works collaboratively with the individual to identify what has gone wrong in their communication and provide opportunities for them to change repetitive patterns that limit their potential.
-TA therapists recognise that we all have the potential to live the life we want, rather than the life we are programmed to live.
+A positive relationship is forged between the therapist and client.
+In this setting the therapist works collaboratively with the individual to identify what has gone wrong in their communication and provide opportunities for them to change repetitive patterns that limits them.
+TA therapists recognise that we all have the potential to live the life we want.
 Sometimes however this potential is hindered by repetitive patterns or ‘unconscious scripts’ that stem from childhood decisions and teachings.